 When you design your mobile-friendly blog, consider these to bring your site up to the standard level.

 - Cleaner and simple design

 - Redesign pop-ups for mobile (easy to close)

 - Proper social sharing buttons

-- Improve site loading time – use Google’s mobile speed test tool for that.
+- Improve site loading time – use Google’s mobile speed test tool.

-If you can’t optimize enough, hiring a pro is not a shame.
-It worth every last dollar.
+Hiring a pro is not a shame if you can’t optimize enough.
+It is worth every last dollar.

 You will not get a ton of blog traffic within a few months.
 Even some top-level bloggers struggle for years.
 So don’t worry.
 It takes time.

 Do you know why?
 Most beginners are motivated by money.
 So, they start a blog to generate 1000$ per month without doing anything.
 Within a few months, they understand that it is impossible.

 You just have to work hard and be patient.